pycharming/lantern_aws/README.md

     bin/launch.py

-By default, this will launch an instance in the `ap-southeast-1` (Singapore) region, that will communicate with the production Lantern Controller (app engine ID `lanternctrl`).
-You can modify these values editing `config.py`.
+By default, this will launch an instance with name 'cloudmaster' in the `ap-southeast-1` (Singapore) region.
+This instance will communicate with the production Lantern Controller (app engine ID `lanternctrl`).
+It will also use a security group called 'free-for-all', which is expected to be totally open (access will be restricted through in-machine firewalls).
+This security group will be created if it's not found in the given region.
+You can modify all the values described in this paragraph editing `config.py`.

 As of this writing, allowed regions are